-23. It is important that all Departments take proper account of the Executive's approach to public sector pay when considering the establishment of new public bodies, or when negotiating salaries or contracts of employment for new staff in existing public bodies.
+- 22. It is important that all departments take proper account of the Executive's approach to public sector pay when considering the establishment of new public bodies, when negotiating salaries or contracts of employment for new staff in existing public bodies or when re-negotiating salaries or contracts of employment for existing staff in public bodies.
 Departments should only put forward terms and conditions of employment that are appropriate in light of the labour market circumstances and the nature of post and organisation in question.
-For example, in a case where a public body intends to mirror SCS pay agreements, it should take into account that this may not be appropriate if numbers in the staff group within the organisation are not adequate to carry out a meaningful annual performance assessment against peers.
+For example, in a case where a public body intends to mirror SCS pay agreements, it should take into account that this may not be appropriate if numbers in the staff group within the organisation are not adequate to carry out a meaningful annual performance assessment against peers. - 23.
+In particular, public bodies must not enter into agreements that may result in future pay pressures that could lead to a breach of the current Increase for Staff in Post pay limit unless there is a legal requirement to do so.
+Departments must ensure that the terms and conditions offered to staff in public bodies are not so rigid that

-- 24. In particular, public bodies must not enter into agreements that may result in future pay pressures that could lead to a breach of the current Increase for Staff in Post pay limit unless there is a legal requirement to do so.
-Departments must ensure that the terms and conditions offered to new staff in public bodies are not so rigid that they are incapable of adapting to existing and future pay controls set by the Executive. - 25.
-When reviewing and agreeing Management Statements and Financial Memoranda with sponsored public bodies, departments should draw particular attention in the documents to the Body's responsibilities in regard to Public Sector Pay and especially to the content of this note. - 26.
-In advance of approving posts DFP Supply will expect to be provided with benchmarking evidence that the level of remuneration being proposed is reasonable within the context of public and private sector comparators in Northern Ireland and, where necessary and appropriate, in comparison with similar posts in GB/Rol.
+- they are incapable of adapting to existing and future pay controls set by the Executive. - 24.
+When reviewing and agreeing Management Statements and Financial Memoranda with sponsored public bodies, departments should draw particular attention in the documents to the Body's responsibilities in regard to Public Sector Pay and especially to the content of this note. - 25.
+In advance of approving posts DoF Supply will expect to be provided with benchmarking evidence that the level of remuneration being proposed is reasonable within the context of public and private sector comparators in Northern Ireland and, where necessary and appropriate, in comparison with similar posts in GB/Rol.
 A critical factor here is that evidence is provided that benchmarks are truly comparable in terms of roles and responsibilities as well as scale of the organisation.
-In addition, when comparing with posts outside Northern Ireland, the appropriate adjustments need to be made when benchmarking in terms of local labour market conditions or differences in the cost of living in the cases where it can be proven that a UK wide labour market applies. - 27.
-Departments are reminded that any cases that potentially set a precedent, are repercussive or contentious must always come to DFP Supply for approval under Managing Public Money Northern Ireland (MPMNI) 2.1.7.
+In addition, when comparing with posts outside Northern Ireland, the appropriate adjustments need to be made when benchmarking in terms of local labour market conditions or differences in the cost of living in the cases where it can be proven that a UK wide labour market applies. - 26.
+Departments are reminded that any cases that potentially set a precedent, are repercussive or contentious must always come to DoF Supply for approval under Managing Public Money Northern Ireland (MPMNI) 2.1.7.